 The “moderates” would change all that, and they have been in charge for some time.
 What they appear to fear most is growing “inequality” for that portends revolution or other servile revolts.
 The super-rich and their heirs will sacrifice much of their wealth to reduce the appearance of inequality.
 (Indeed, the latest cover of Harvard Magazine (July-August 2008) shows a bloated bird with a mouthful of worms, oblivious to three skinnier birds fighting over a single worm: The headline: “Unequal America, The growing gap.”
 The birds stand on an American flag.
 The Harvard Corporation does not harbor supply-siders, apparently.

 So the defense of free markets and equal opportunity was relegated by default to the anticommunist Right, that was, until recently, almost entirely isolationist, nativist, and heavily antisemitic too (the neocons call this old guard paleoconservatives).
 The “neocons,” many of whom are former (Jewish) Trotskyists or ex-social democrats, want both social liberalism and pro-growth economics, understanding that there is a positive role for the state in regulating and stabilizing markets, but that a balance must be struck, so that the state does not discourage investment and self-reliance.
-But safety nets are also a requirement, for innovating markets can be brutal in their effects.
+But safety nets are also a requirement, for innovating markets can be brutal in their effects (and these effects can be permanent and irreversible).
 To achieve such a balance (or an approximation thereof), old policies and programs require constant reevaluation and tweaking.

 Sadly, the social democratic (redistributionist) establishment has hardened its positions, demonizing “neocons” and sponsoring reparations of various kinds to abused minorities, rather than cleaning out the corruption of the cities and in the unions.
 Thus we have the national polarization of today, with populists in both the extreme Left and the extreme Right attacking each other but also attacking the centrists (who want to devise a more rational capitalism in line with such as Hayek and Milton Friedman).
 Populists are always at least latently antisemitic, for they have internalized a discourse that conflates all Jews with what used to be called “the money power,” and, like the Jew-hating European Right, populists (perhaps unconsciously) identifying “the Jews” with Wall Street, the profit motive that causes class warfare, control of mass media, and the popular culture that has, in their view, caused decadence and coarsened the culture.